dev-git-usr/HAL-Editor/README.md

 - open an additional terminal and run "node server.js" - the terminal should print "Server started!"
 - Your Browser should connect automaticaly to the HAL server and view your current HAL configuration.

-Feel free to report issues or sutmit pull requests.
+Feel free to report issues or submit pull requests.